Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire - Medieval and Flower Village Signs on Lac Léman, France

 Le Labyrinthe – Jardin des Cinq Sens (the Garden of the Five Senses) is a privately owned and meticulously maintained park in the former kitchen garden of Chateau d’Ivoire.
 The garden is designed to tickle all five senses.
-The Garden of the Five Senses in Yvoire is open from mid-May to mid-October.
-Admission is €12.
+The park is relatively small and some find the admission rather pricy.

 Other Historical Sights in Yvoire, France